 What to do?

-There is no universal recipe because every situation is individual.
+There is no universal recipe what a company should do to react properly to the changing reality.
+Every situation is individual.
 However, undoubtedly it is worth doing the following:

 - Make changes at the strategic, not tactical level